Motor Carrier Permit (MCP) - Frequently Asked Questions

 A "for-hire" motor carrier is a carrier who transports goods or property for compensation.
 A "private" motor carrier is a carrier who does not transport goods or property for compensation.
-Since the refuse is considered to be the property of the carrier, the carrier is not transporting someone else's property for compensation.
+Since the refuse is considered to be the property of the carrier, after pick up, the carrier is not transporting someone else's property for compensation.
 Therefore, a refuse transporter is considered a private carrier.

 Yes, you will need to apply for a new permit in the name of the new business entity.
 To do this you will need:

-- An Application for Motor Carrier Permit (MC 706 M) (PDF) completed in full.
+- An Application for Motor Carrier Permit - MC 706 M (PDF) completed in full.

 - A new Certificate of Insurance for liability insurance (MC 65 M) issued to the new business entity.